RepsElect 2021: Here are your SRC Executive and Officer Bearers - Honi Soit

 During the early stages of negotiations, a simple majority voting bloc formed between left-wing factions Grassroots and Switch (Switchroots), Socialist Alternative (SAlt), NLS (Labor Left), Penta and Engineers.
 For some time, Labor Right faction Unity’s alignment was up in the air — they were backed by the Moderate Liberals and Colleges during the presidential election — but they eventually joined the coalition.

-This led to a left-wing supermajority for the third year in a row, making up 67% of votes on the Council (a significant decrease from 89% last year).
+This led to a left-wing supermajority for the third year in a row.
 As a result, left-wing factions were free to decide all the positions amongst themselves prior to RepsElect.

 At RepsElect 2021, the following positions were elected: